Maintaining a healthy diet during pregnancy is very important.

-Taking probiotic supplements during pregnancy may reduce the risk of complications such as preeclampsia, gestational diabetes, vaginal infections and allergies (14).
+Taking probiotic supplements during pregnancy may reduce your risk of complications such as preeclampsia, gestational diabetes, vaginal infections and allergies (14).

-Bottom Line: Dairy products, especially yogurt, are a great choice for pregnant women.
-Dairy products help meet increased protein and calcium needs.
+Summary Dairy products, especially yogurt, are a great choice for pregnant women.
+They help you meet increased protein and calcium needs.
 Probiotics may also help reduce the risk of complications.

 This group of food includes lentils, peas, beans, chickpeas, soybeans and peanuts.

-Legumes are excellent plant-based sources of fiber, protein, iron, folate (B9) and calcium, all of which the body needs more of during pregnancy.
+Legumes are excellent plant-based sources of fiber, protein, iron, folate (B9) and calcium — all of which your body needs more of during pregnancy.

-Folate is one of the B-vitamins (B9).
-It is very important for the health of the mother and fetus, especially during the first trimester.
+Folate is one of the B vitamins (B9).
+It’s very important for the health of the mother and fetus, especially during the first trimester.

 This has been linked with an increased risk of neural tube defects and low birth weight.
-Insufficient folate intake may also cause the child to be more prone to infections and disease later in life (17, 18).
+Insufficient folate intake may also cause your child to become more prone to infections and disease later in life (17, 18).

 Furthermore, legumes are generally very high in fiber.
 Some varieties are also high in iron, magnesium and potassium.

-Bottom Line: Legumes are great sources of folate, fiber and many other nutrients.
-Folate is a very important nutrient during pregnancy, and may reduce the risk of some birth defects and diseases.
+Summary Legumes are great sources of folate, fiber and many other nutrients.
+Folate is a very important nutrient during pregnancy and may reduce the risk of some birth defects and diseases.

-Sweet potatoes are very rich in beta-carotene, a plant compound that is converted into vitamin A in the body.
+Sweet potatoes are very rich in beta-carotene, a plant compound that is converted into vitamin A in your body.

-Vitamin A is essential for growth, as well as for the differentiation of most cells and tissues.
-It is very important for healthy fetal development (20).
+Vitamin A is essential for growth and the differentiation of most cells and tissues.
+It’s very important for healthy fetal development (20).